Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 # Post-processing in the Universal Render Pipeline

-The Universal Render Pipeline (URP) includes an integrated implementation of [post-processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) stack for optimal performace, so you do not need to install any other package.
-URP is not compatible with the [post-processing version 2](https://docs.unity3d.com/Packages/com.unity.postprocessing@2.2/manual/index.html) package.
+The Universal Render Pipeline (URP) includes an integrated implementation of [post-processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) effects.
+If you use URP, it's not necessary to install an extra package for post-processing effects.
+URP is not compatible with the [Post&nbsp;Processing&nbsp;Stack&nbsp;v2](https://docs.unity3d.com/Packages/com.unity.postprocessing@latest/index.html) package.

 The images below show a Scene with and without URP post-processing.